Your cart

 Most grapplers can train while having Mat burns If the mat-burn affected area is painful and can infect others then do not train for a few days until it recovers

-You can use a rash Guard for training with mat burn Give your skin rest for healing and recovery
+You can use a rash Guard for training with mat burn Give your skin a resting period for healing and recovery

 Tape the wound or use bandage on the affected area while training Training with serious mat burn can increase the possibility of more damage